Boost Wallet

 2. The web service sends the request for processing the purchase by using Gate to the specified ecommpay URL.

-3. The payment platform receives the request for processing the purchase from Gate.
+3. The payment platform receives the request.

-4. The payment platform performs the initial request processing that includes validation of the required parameters and signature.
+4. The payment platform validates the required parameters and signature in the request.

 8. The Boost Wallet service sends the redirection data the QR code for the customer to the payment platform.